-Higher education (HE) lecturers teach academic and vocational subjects to undergraduate and postgraduate students aged 18 upwards.
-They work in universities and in some further education colleges.
+Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

+As an HE lecturer, you'll need expertise in your subject area in order to teach students.
 Teaching methods include lectures, seminars, tutorials, practical demonstrations, field work and e-learning.
-Multimedia technologies are increasingly used.
+Multimedia technologies are becoming increasingly used.

-HE lecturers also pursue their own research to contribute to the wider research activities of their department or institution.
-The aim is to have this published in books or scholarly articles, which can help raise the profile of their employing HE institution.
+You'll also pursue your own research to contribute to the wider research activities of your department or institution.
+The aim is to have this published in books or scholarly articles, which can help raise your institution's profile.

 Administrative tasks take up a significant part of the working day.
 Many lecturers also take on a pastoral role with their students.